DendrouLab/panpipes-tutorials/docs/ingesting_data/Ingesting_data_with_panpipes.md

 You should find three `.h5ad` objects in this directory, one for each modality of the teaseq experiment, namely `rna`, `adt` and `atac`.

 In order to ingest the data, we have to tell panpipes the paths to each anndata.
-Create a csv file like the one we provide in the [tutorials](https://github.com/DendrouLab/panpipes_reproducibility/tree/main/tutorials/ingesting_data), if you have cloned this repo, you should have it under `sample_file_qc.txt`.
+Create a csv file like the one we provide in the [tutorials](https://github.com/DendrouLab/panpipes_reproducibility/tree/main/tutorials/ingesting_data), if you have cloned this repo, you should have it under [sample_file_qc.txt](sample_file_qc.txt)

 create a directory in which you will store all the processing steps. for example